JoNy202/pihole-sync/README.md

 For slave-pihole server:

 1. Copy files from the folder named 'client' to the slave-pihole server.
-2. Write the secret key (same as master-pihole) in the file '/root/sync.client.php'.
+2. Write {master-pihole-ip} and {secret key} (same as master-pihole) in the file '/root/sync.client.php'.
 3. Check client by executing the command:

 ```shell